Trend-Verlag/trax/README.md

 The first step would be to install the tools from the list (see above);
-download, build and install the dependencies and then get the latest version of trax from GitHub: with a valid account use git:</p>
+download, build and install the dependencies and then get the latest version of trax from GitHub: open a new command prompt and with a valid account use git:</p>

     git clone https://github.com/Trend-Verlag/trax.git Trax2

-# 4. Build

-There is a batch file (Install.bat) in the root folder of trax, that does necessary installations like setting environment variables, generating project files with CMake, build Debug version as a compile test and generate this
+There is a batch file (Install.bat) in the root folder of trax, that does necessary installations like setting environment variables, generating project files with CMake, building the Debug version as a compile test and then generates the documentation:
-documentation:

     cd ./Trax2
     ./Install.bat